Argentine Senate set to approve YPF takeover bill

-BUENOS AIRES (Reuters) - Argentine senators on Wednesday were set to approve the nationalization of the country’s biggest oil company, underscoring broad domestic support for a move that sparked outrage among foreign investors and trade partners.
+BUENOS AIRES, April 25 (Reuters) - Argentine senators are set to approve the nationalization of the country’s biggest oil company on Wednesday, underscoring broad domestic support for a move that sparked outrage among foreign investors and trade partners.

-President Cristina Fernandez, who controls both houses of Congress, unveiled plans last week to seize a controlling 51 percent stake of YPF (YPFD.BA) from Spain’s Repsol (REP.MC).
+President Cristina Fernandez, who controls both houses of Congress, unveiled plans last week to seize a controlling 51-percent stake of YPF from Spain’s Repsol.

-Most Argentines support the move to renationalize YPF, which was privatized in the 1990s after 70 years under full state control.
-They blame the free-market policies of that era for precipitating an economic meltdown in 2001/02.
+Most Argentines support the move to renationalize YPF, which was privatized in the 1990s after 70 years under full state control, and several leftist and centrist parties are expected to vote with the government.

-More than 60 legislators in the 72-member Senate -- including many from the opposition -- could vote for the expropriation, clearing the way for final approval next week in the lower house, which is expected to debate it on May 3.
+More than 60 legislators in the 72-member Senate could vote in favor of the expropriation bill, political analysts say, clearing the way for it to get final approval next week in the lower house, which is expected to debate the bill on May 3.

-“The government’s bill doesn’t reflect a capricious or random decision,” ruling party senator Marcelo Fuentes said during the debate.
-“It’s a logical result stemming from the need to reverse free-market thinking in energy policy.”
+“It’s going to be voted with an extremely wide margin,” ruling party Senator Daniel Filmus told reporters as he entered the Senate. “(This bill) creates the right conditions for us to debate a federal energy policy.”

 Once the takeover becomes law, attention will turn to the compensation Argentina will pay Repsol for its majority stake in YPF.
 Officials have already said it will be a far cry from the $9.3 billion the company has requested.

-But Economy Minister Hernan Lorenzino said that was “an insult to people’s intelligence.”

-Lorenzino told local radio: “This policy of sending home profits, taking on debt and not producing clearly has a negative impact on the economy.”

-Despite widespread support at home, Fernandez’s move has foreign investors and governments worried about increasingly antagonistic policies such as import curbs.
+Despite winning widespread support at home, Fernandez’s move has deepened the concerns of foreign investors and governments about increasingly antagonistic policies such as import curbs.

-Repsol has denied her accusations that it failed to invest to boost production, a major justification for the takeover.
-Madrid has vowed to halt multimillion-dollar imports of biodiesel from Argentina in retaliation.
+Repsol has denied her accusations that it failed to invest to boost production -- a major justification of the takeover -- and Madrid has vowed to halt multimillion-dollar imports of biodiesel from Argentina in retaliation.

-Ratings agencies Moody’s and S&P this week said the YPF seizure could heighten Argentina’s economic isolation.
+The chorus of condemnation was joined by ratings agencies Moody’s and S&P this week when they said the YPF seizure heightens investor risks in Argentina and could increase the country’s economic isolation.

 London-based Capital Economics said it could have “a significant impact on investment flows into the wider economy, making the current ‘model’ increasingly reliant on maintaining a dwindling trade surplus.”